logo

 On one hand, yes; more applicable than one might think.
 Indeed, David’s company is doing well partly because of the hiring practices, dress code, and code of conduct that Articulate Consultants recommended.
 Plus, he has more time for his family and his doctor is less concerned about career stress affecting his health – especially after he started following the new sales and estimating process written into his business plan.

 On the other hand, not really.
-In addition to herself, Trudie only needed a virtual assistant and a protégé researcher as human resources.
-With a focus on systems and processes, her business plan left her in control without the feeling that there would always be too much demand for her hands-on involvement.
+In addition to herself, Trudie only needed a virtual assistant and a protégé researcher as personnel.
+With a focus on systems and processes, her business plan put her in control without the feeling that there would always be too much demand for her direct involvement.
 Her website has become a net revenue generator, and she has the comfort of knowing where she’s headed on her career path – not as an actual entrepreneur, but as a more self-responsible independent business person whose income is up.
 Trudie need not concern herself with a sales and estimating process, though she happily follows Articulate advice on how to answer the question, “What do you charge as a speaker?”

 Note: The stories of Norma, David, and Trudie as told here are realistic composites of the stories of real individuals with names changed.